About our Board

 Master Calendar for the Willimantic Food Co-op Board

-The Board developed the following master calendar that includes when policies need to be monitored as well as other events that occur throughout the year.
+The Board is developing the following master calendar that includes when policies need to be monitored as well as other events that occur throughout the year.

 * Policy E Co-op Expansion Policy is only in effect when the Co-op is in an expansion project.
 At that time, the policy is monitored quarterly.
 The exact months in which the monitoring takes place is determined by when the expansion project begins.
 When the Co-op is not in an expansion project, the policy will remain part of the Willimantic Food Co-op Policy Governance Manual, but it will not be monitored.